ramblingsofadev/docs/routing.md

 * `bool $isHttpsOnly` (optional)
   * Whether or not this route is HTTPS-only

- You can also call `RouteBuilderRegistry::route()` and pass in the HTTP method(s) you'd like to map to.
+ You can also call `RouteCollectionBuilder::route()` and pass in the HTTP method(s) you'd like to map to.

 <h3 id="using-aphirias-net-library">Using Aphiria's Net Library</h3>